cronkitedata/cronkite-docs/docs/r-stats/r-intro.md

 3.  "to binary operator" tells you that it doesn't like non-numeric with a plus sign.

 Later on, we'll go through some common error messages and what they tell you about where to look.
 You often have to look at the line ABOVE the one that generated an error to find where it is.

-### New project

-One good practice is to create projects for all of your R work on a given topic or dataset.
-When you create a project then open it, it makes sure that everything you need is in the working directory.
-It also makes sure you can just copy the whole project onto a new computer and it will likely work.
-(You may have to reinstall some packages)